-One of the most famous places in Iceland is the Blue Lagoon but it has become very touristy.
-In North Iceland, near lake Myvatn, you can relax in a more intimate version of the lagoon: The Myvatn Nature Baths.
-I went after a full day of visiting many incredible sites in the area and really enjoyed the relaxation.
+In North Iceland, near lake Myvatn, you can relax in a more intimate version of the Blue Lagoon: The Myvatn Nature Baths.

 History and geology

 Throughout the history, the locals have used the natural steam for bathing by building a stone shelter over a fissure.

 The oldest record of the baths is from the 13th century.

 The Nature Baths of Myvatn opened in 2004.

 The water supplied to the man-made lagoon is drawn from depths of up to 2.500 metres. contains a large amount of minerals, is alkaline and well suited for bathing.
 Due to its chemical composition, undesired bacteria and vegetation do not thrive in the lagoon, making chloride or any other disinfectant redundant.
 The water has a temperature of about 130°C when it arrives to the surface but the lagoon is at a temperature of 36–40°C.